andrewhowdencom/ansible-playbook-development-node/README.md

 Some work to create my dev machine because I'm lazy.
 I did this once before, but it was hard, and I haven't used it as much as I should.

+## Scope

+This is designed to manage **system wide changes**.
+Anything user specific or transient is the domain of the user.

 ## Requirements

 This playbook makes the presumption that the underlying machine is Debian Stretch.